Endpoint Specification

 .

-When tracking events for a known visitor (when a value exists for a visitor ID attribute such as email_address
+When sending data for known visitors (when a value exists for a Visitor ID attribute such as email_address

-), include the known visitor ID attribute and a hash of that value in the tealium_visitor_id
+), include a concatenation of the account, profile, visitor ID attribute ID and value and the value in the tealium_visitor_id

 parameter.